YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLSWITCHTOOSM
 --------------------

-JNLSWITCHTOOSM, Journal AUTOSWITCHLIMIT [aaaa blocks] is less than journal ALLOCATION [bbbb blocks] for database file dddd
+JNLSWITCHTOOSM, Journal AUTOSWITCHLIMIT [aaaa blocks] is less than Journal ALLOCATION [bbbb blocks] for database file dddd

 Run Time Error: This indicates that the specified value or the automatically calculated value for AUTOSWITCHLIMIT specified in a MUPIP SET JOURNAL command is less than the default or specified value of ALLOCATION.
 This error also indicates that the AUTOSWITCHLIMIT value specified was greater than or equal to the ALLOCATION but in turn got rounded down, and this rounded down value is less than the ALLOCATION.